Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-19-intro-deployment.markdown

 Therefore, MacRuby may embed itself into your application.
 The application which embedded MacRuby will work everywhere.

-You choose "Deployment" and click [Run] as a following figure, then MacRuby is embedded into your application.
+You choose "Deployment" and click [Run] like the following figure.
+MacRuby is embedded into your application.

 ![image](/images/en/intro-deployment/deployment.png)

-You can specify several options with "Deployment" in "Arguments" as a following figure.
+You can specify several options with "Deployment" in "Arguments" like the following figure.

 ![image](/images/en/intro-deployment/deployment_option.png)